Rome.us

 • Address: Piazza di Santa Maria Nova, 53, 00186

-As it was written earlier in this article, the Velian hill resides right in-between Colosseum and Roman Forum.
-That means if you get to either one of the above mentioned, you will clearly be able to visit Velian hill as well and get an unforgettable experience of eternal city.
+As written earlier in this article, the Velian hill resides right in-between Colosseum and Roman Forum.
+So that means if you get to either one of the above mentioned, you will be able to visit Velian hill and get an unforgettable experience of the eternal city.

 Esquiline Hill